College of Education and Human Development

 What are the costs for Tourism Institute?

-- There are fees beyond the standard tuition costs of 9 credits at Radford University.
-Therefore, students pay the standard cost of 9 credits, plus the course fee.
-The course fees cover travel expenses, food and additional resources that are needed for your course.
+- Fees include 9 credits hours paid at the summer tuition rate plus a course fee.
+The course fees covers travel expenses, food and additional resources that are needed for your course.